yuvalot/htm.core/README.md

 docker build --build-arg arch=arm64 .
 ```

+> Note: When building on platforms that use MUSL stdlibc++ instead of GLIBC, such as Alpine linux in our Docker container,
+you need to pass `-DNTA_LIBC_MUSL=1` to the `cmake` command.
+In the `Dockerfile` this is done automatically.

 ### Automated Builds, CI

 We use Github `Actions` to build and run multiplatform (OSX, Windows, Linux, ARM64) tests and releases.